S-Mitterlehner/smart-garden/README.md

 In order to run the Backend, all you need to do is to open the sln with Visual Studio or Rider.
 After that you can run the docker-compose project in VS or the `Docker Compose [Windows/Unix/Linux]` Configuration in Rider.

-This will also start the postgresdb for the application.
+This will also start the postgresdb for the application, therefore a start without docker requires changes in the `appsettings.json`.

-#### Controller / Arduino
+### Controller / Arduino

 In order to compile the `ino`-files you need to create a `arduino_secrets.h` file in each module.
 The content of this file should look like this: